-Certain ISDA agreements require a counterparty to post additional collateral in the event of a downgrade of its credit rating.
-Accordingly, Northern Trust regularly monitors its position with regard to counterparty credit ratings downgrades.
+Certain ISDA agreements require a counterparty to post additional collateral in the event of a downgrade of such counterparty's credit rating.
+Accordingly, Northern Trust regularly monitors its position with regard to counterparty credit rating downgrades.

-The following table describes Northern Trust's counterparty exposures by exposure type as of March 31, 2015.
+The following table describes Northern Trust's counterparty exposures by exposure type as of June 30, 2015.